Zapkid/DCentralLab-Selenium-Python-Demo/infra_improvements.md

 In Screenshot.py:

-def get_current_datetime - function should be moved to general utils in commonOps.py to be reused across classes, add parameter for datetime format if needed.
+def get_current_datetime - function should be moved to general utils in commonOps.py to be reused globally, add parameter for datetime format if needed.

 ---